 Ultimately, 1ms is better for competitive gaming while non-competitive gamers might want to consider IPS since it offers better visual quality.

-Response times are one of the more important display specifications for gamers and they will surely influence your choice of monitor to a great extent.
+The response time is one of the most important display specifications for gamers and they will surely influence your monitor choice to a great extent.

 But what is the best response time for gaming?

 We will be answering that along with some other related questions below.